-Coffee bean sellers will take beans from different growers, and even different species of bean themselves (arabica or robusta), and mix them together in different proportions.
+Coffee bean sellers will take beans from different growers, and even different species of beans themselves (Arabica beans or robusta beans), and mix them together in different proportions rather than using a single origin bean.
 They aim to get a really consistent flavor of blend.
 So that customers know what to expect from their product.

 Having so many different blends of coffee to choose from really opens up a new dimension to coffee flavors.